Groups Acting Acylindrically on Trees: 3-Manifold Groups

 \subsubsection{$I$-bundles}

-We will require some results about a special type of 3-manifold that is geometrically simple in terms of its fundamental group.
-We will briefly define the concept of an $I$-bundle over a surface, and state without proof a strong result pertaining to $3$-manifolds whose boundary components induce finite index subgroups of the fundamental group.
-For proof and further exposition see Chapter~10 of \cite{Hempel76}.
+We will require some results about a special type of 3-manifold that is geometrically ``nice'' in terms of its fundamental group.
+We will briefly define the concept of an $I$-bundle over a surface, and include a strong result pertaining to $3$-manifolds whose boundary components induce finite index subgroups of the fundamental group.
+For proof and further exposition see \cite[ Chapter~10]{Hempel76}.

 \begin{definition} Let $S$ be a closed surface and let $I$ be the standard $[0,1]$ interval.
 An $I$-bundle over $S$ is a fibre bundle over $S$ with fibre $I$. \end{definition}